ToshioCP/Gtk4-tutorial/gfm/sec22.md

 }
 ```

-If the user clicked on the cacel button, it does nothing.
+If the user clicked on the cancel button, it does nothing.
 If the user clicked on the accept button, which is the same as close button, it calls `notebook_page_close`.
 Note that `win->is_quit` has been set to FALSE in the `close_activated` function.